Skip to main content

 Works in Complete Darkness

 LiDAR uses infrared, not visible light.
-The sensor fires invisible beams and measures distance.
 No camera image, no ambient light required.
-Monitors the room without emitting any visible light.
+Monitors the room without emitting visible light.

 Measures Actual Depth

 A person walking through a doorway creates a large, sustained depth change.
-This is fundamentally different from pixel-based motion detection and far more reliable in low-light conditions.
+Far more reliable than pixel-based motion in low light.

 Loud Alarm That Ignores Silent Mode

-The alarm plays at full volume regardless of your phone settings.
+Plays at full volume regardless of Silent Mode.
 You will wake up.
-The alarm triggers immediately when motion is confirmed, not after a delay.
+Triggers immediately when motion is confirmed.

 Configurable for Any Environment

-Adjust sensitivity thresholds, set distance bands to ignore objects too close or too far, and tune temporal smoothing to require motion across multiple frames before triggering.
+Adjust sensitivity, distance bands to ignore objects too close or too far, and temporal smoothing to require motion across multiple frames.

 Evidence Capture